Popeye the Slayer Man

-Popeye the Slayer Man is a 2025 American B-horror slasher film screenplayed by John Doolan and directed by Robert Michael Ryan.
-It stars Jason Robert Stephens, Sarah Nicklin, Mabel Thomas, Sean Michael Conway, Angela Relucio, and Scott Swope.
-The film serves as a horror retelling of E. C. Segar's Popeye.
+Popeye the Slayer Man is a 2025 American slasher film serving as a horror reimagining of E. C. Segar's character Popeye the Sailor Man.
+Directed by Robert Michael Ryan, it stars Jason Robert Stephens, Sarah Nicklin, Mabel Thomas, Sean Michael Conway, Angela Relucio, and Scott Swope.
+The story follows a group of friends who become hunted by the "Sailor Man" upon investigating the abandoned spinach canning factory he resides in.

-The film is one of three live-action horror films featuring Popeye that were released in 2025 after the character started becoming public domain in the United States: the other two are Popeye's Revenge and Shiver Me Timbers.
+The film is one of three live-action horror films featuring Popeye that were released in 2025 after the character entered the public domain in the United States: the other two are Popeye's Revenge and Shiver Me Timbers.
+A sequel to Popeye the Slayer Man is in development.

 Plot

-One night, drug dealers Miguel and Vincent chase a young woman named Adrienne, who has stolen a stash of cocaine from them, into the Anchor Bay Cannery, an abandoned dockside can factory reputedly haunted by the "Sailor Man".
-As the men corner her, they are brutally killed by a hulking, supernaturally strong figure, as well as Adrienne.

-The following day, Lex Alistair, the CEO who owns the town and cannery, meets with Harrigan, a lawyer representing an urban development firm planning to demolish the facility.
-Harrigan raises her clients' concerns about contamination reports that led to the facility's twenty-year closure, which Alistair continues to deny.
-As their conversation ends, they smell pipe smoke; while Alistair investigates, Harrigan is startled by Alistair's security guard, Angus, and loses an important file folder.
-After Harrigan and Alistair leave, Angus searches the premises and discovers the dealers' bodies before being killed by the Sailor Man, who crushes his head after a fight.
+One night, drug dealers Miguel and Vincent chase a young woman named Adrienne, who's stolen a stash of cocaine from them, into the old Anchor Bay Cannery - a long-abandoned dockside building rumored to be haunted by the "Sailor Man".
+Just as they corner her, the two are brutally slain by a massively, supernaturally strong figure.
+The next day, Lex Alistair, the CEO who owns both the town and the cannery, meets with Harrigan, a lawyer for a development firm planning to tear the place down.
+Harrigan brings up her clients' concerns about contamination reports that led to the facility's twenty-year closure, which Alistair continues to deny.
+As their conversation ends, the smell of pipe smoke drifts by; Alistair goes to investigate while Harrigan is startled by Alistair's security guard, Angus, dropping an important file.
+After they leave, Angus searches the premises and stumbles upon the dead dealers before meeting his end at the hands of the Sailor Man.

-Dexter, a student at SUNY Oneonta, decides to film a documentary about the legendary Sailor Man before the cannery is torn down, accompanied by his crush Olivia, a girl with an unknown background, and his friends Lisa, Seth (Lisa's love interest) and Katie.
-Dexter, Olivia and Katie rendezvous with Seth and Lisa and enter the factory, followed by Katie's extremely jealous boyfriend Joey and his friends Jesse and Terry, who suspect Katie is having an affair with Dexter.
-While Katie stays behind to link the surveillance equipment to Dexter's video cameras, the other students split into pairs to explore the building.
-Harrigan also arrives to look for her lost folder, but is caught by the Sailor Man, who first pulls her hair off and then crushes her to death with the plant's canning machinery.
+Dexter, a student at SUNY Oneonta, decides to film a documentary about the infamous Sailor Man before the old cannery is torn down, joined by his crush Olivia—whose past is a mystery—and friends Lisa, Seth (Lisa’s love interest), and Katie.
+The group meets at the factory, unaware that Katie’s jealous boyfriend, Joey, and his buddies Jesse and Terry are secretly following them, convinced she’s cheating on Joey with Dexter.
+While Katie stays behind to hook up surveillance gear to Dexter’s cameras, the others pair off to explore.
+Meanwhile, Harrigan shows up looking for the missing folder but falls into Sailor Man’s hands, who rips out her hair and kills her with the cannery’s machinery.